Susan Lukas

 Susan Lukas is an American writer known for her books centered on female characters.

 Early life and education

 Born to Hugo and Rose Ries in Evanston, Illinois, Lukas went to Beverly Hills High School and then graduated from the University of California, Los Angeles where she majored in philosophy.

 Career

 Lukas is known for her writings.
 In addition to writing books, Lukas worked as a film critic for KCBS (AM).

 The first of her three novels, Fat Emily, was published in 1974.
 Stereopticon, the second, was published in 1978.
 She then worked as the ombudsman for Westchester County, New York, government.
 And in 1981, her third novel Morgana's Fault was published.

 In the 1980’s, Lukas attended the Hunter College School of Social Work, then went on to practice psychotherapy in New York City and Nyack, NY.
-She wrote a book, WHERE TO START AND WHAT TO ASK, which was published by W.W.
+She wrote a book, Where To Start And What To Ask, which was published by W.W.
 Norton.
-One social work journal reviewer wrote: